Working Full Time and Going to School: 10 Helpful Tips

 When you need to be in the zone, consider putting your phone and computer on do-not-disturb mode.
 Checking your notifications or browsing social media isn’t bad, but there’s a time and place to do so.
 In fact, this can be a great way to reward yourself after completing a task!

-6. Have an Accountability Partner
+6. Have an accountability partner

 Having the support of those around you will be crucial to your success as a working student.
 Consider having an accountability partner, such as a classmate, family member or friend.
 This person can help you keep your commitments and cheer you on as you work toward your goals.